From the project's Quick Actions menu, click on Quick Invoice.

 - Invoiced/Quoted - Dollar amount and percentage invoiced vs forecast.
 You can see the tasks that have been fully invoiced.
 Note: WorkGuru will allow you to invoice more than 100% at your discretion.

-- When printing the progress invoice, WorkGuru provides a specific template for this type of invoicing (attached to this article below).
-This document template allows you to customise the display the task line items in the style of a claim form.
-The following fields specific to the progress style invoice available in addition to the normal invoice template fields:
+When printing the progress invoice, WorkGuru provides specific fields to display progress information on a invoice document template.
+This document template allows you to layout the task line items in the style of a claim form.

-- % Complete - Total percentage complete before this invoice based on total invoiced amount vs forecast/quoted.
+- [ProductInvoicedPercentage] - Total percentage complete before this invoice based on total invoiced vs forecast/quoted.

-- % Claim - Percentage claimed on this invoice
+- [ProductPercentage] - Percentage claimed on this invoice.

-- Value Claimed - Dollar amount claimed on this invoice
+- [ProductAmount] - Amount claimed on this invoice.

-- Balance Remaining - Amount remaining to claim (Forecast/Quoted amount - Invoiced Amount), including this invoice.
+- [ProductRemaining] - Amount remaining to claim (forecast/quoted - invoiced), including this invoice.